 Best Ways to Enjoy Sundance from Afar

 Not in Park City this year?
 There are still plenty of ways to enjoy the Festival.
-There is exceptional streaming live coverage of the entire festival, Live @ Sundance, including Sundance Institute’s new “Power of Story” programs.
-Lena Dunham, Mindy Kaling, Robert Redford and George Lucas are just a few of the stars that will be participating.
+There is exceptional streaming live coverage of the entire festival, Live @ Sundance, including Sundance Institute’s “Power of Story” panels.
+Lena Dunham, Robert Redford, John Krasinski, and Chelsea Handler are just a few of the stars that will be participating.

 There are also several movie screenings at venues outside of Park City, such as Broadway Centre Cinemas, Salt Lake City Public Library and Rose Wagner Performing Arts Center in Salt Lake, Peery’s Egyptian Theatre in Ogden and the screening room at the Sundance Mountain Resort in Provo Canyon.

-The Sundance Institute is also all over social media so you can follow them from home for minute-by-minute coverage of film premiers, Q&As, panels and parties on Twitter, Facebook, Instagram, Tumblr, Vine, Youtube, Pinterest, Shapchat, Spotify and Soundcloud – yes, they’re everywhere!
+The Sundance Institute is also all over social media so you can follow them from home for minute-by-minute coverage of film premiers, Q&As, panels and parties on Twitter, Facebook, Instagram, Tumblr, Vine, Youtube, Shapchat and Spotify– yes, they’re everywhere! #Sundance

 And that’s a wrap!
 Are you going to Sundance this year?
 Share your own Sundance Best Bets in the comments below.
 We’d love to hear from you!